nickryand/vagrant-multi-putty/README.md

 #### Example usage of after_modal post hook
 This is an example which uses the the win32-activate gem written by nazoking.
-This only works on windows since it win32-activate uses the win32 API.
+This only works on windows since win32-activate uses the win32 API.

 Github Page: https://github.com/nazoking/win32-activate